Foaly/ReapAir/README.md

   for your everyday life.

 Options:
-  --overwrite TEXT    Overwrite existing HTML output file.
-  --out TEXT          Filename of the HTML output file.
+  --overwrite         Overwrite existing HTML output file.
+Default: False --out PATH          Filename of the HTML output file.
   --template PATH     Specify a custom HTML template to be used.
   --html              Render HTML output.
 Default: False --quiet             Do not print the sentences to STDOUT.
 Default: False -n INTEGER          Number of instructions to be created.
-  -l, --lang [de_DE]  Set the language of the generated repair instructions.
+Default: 10 -l, --lang [de_DE]  Set the language of the generated repair instructions.
   --help              Show this message and exit.
 ```